Ozziehman/WasteWatch/README.md

 #### Using the Application
 1. Launch the application by running WasteWatch.
 2. Open a web browser and navigate to http://localhost:your_port to access the application.
+3. Log into an account or register if you do not have an account.
-3. Use the application's user interface to upload images or load images from the database to select items in those images with selection boxes.
+4. Use the application's user interface to upload images or load images from the database to select items in those images with selection boxes.
-4. Label the selected items as needed.
+5. Label the selected items as needed.
-5. Press `Save Box` for each box.
+6. Press `Save Box` for each box.
-6. Press `Save Image` to upload/update the image in the database.
+7. Press `Save Image` to upload/update the image in the database.
-7. On the page `Image` you can download all images and boxes in a zip file.
+8. On the page `Image` you can download all images and boxes in a zip file.
-8. Explore the different functionalities of loading in unprocessed and processediamges, uploading images from your device and loading images from the database uploaded via the API.
+9. Explore the different functionalities of loading in unprocessed and processediamges, uploading images from your device and loading images from the database uploaded via the API.

 #### Using the API
 1. The Category part is straightforward.